Springer (orca): Health and welfare concerns

 Springer had developed a pattern of approaching and rubbing against boats, creating a high risk of being hit by a vessel in the busy area or capsizing a small boat.
 Robert McLaughlin, Robert Wood, and Michael Kundu of the Seattle-based group, Project SeaWolf, began regularly observing and tracking the calf on the water, documenting a number of orca-boat interactions, including potentially dangerous interactions with private boats and a Washington State ferry.
 The group captured surface and underwater video of the orca that they disseminated to the media, urging federal intervention.
 Springer's attraction to boats and floating logs was attributed to needing social interaction and touch.
-Dr. John Ford observed later that, "She didn't have whales to associate with down there, so boats sort of became a replacement for that for social reasons."
+John Ford observed later that, "She didn't have whales to associate with down there, so boats sort of became a replacement for that for social reasons."

 Although Springer had been weaned from her mother and was able to forage on her own, she was underweight and in poor health, being malnourished, having ketoacidosis, worms, and an itchy skin condition.
 Orcas are highly social and form extremely strong family bonds.
 Resident orcas remain with their mothers and maternal relatives their entire lives.

 Public debate

 The orphaned orca's fate soon became a hotly debated public issue.
 Some feared Springer might be removed to a captive-display facility, even though a Stipulation of Dismissal in the 1976 lawsuit of Washington v.
 Don Goldsberry, SeaWorld, et al legally prohibited marine parks from capturing wild orcas in Puget Sound.
-Some argued that federal authorities should not intervene and rescue the young orca, even if the animal was likely to die as scientists warned alone in one of the most congested, contaminated waterways in North America.
+Some argued that federal authorities should not intervene and rescue the young orca, even if the animal was likely to die alone in one of the most congested, contaminated waterways in North America, as scientists warned.

 "It's going to be heart-breaking if we see the worst thing happen, which is to see her die," activist Donna Sandstrom of Orca Alliance (now head of the Washington state nonprofit The Whale Trail) explained on KING 5 News (NBC Seattle), "but we would rather bear that heartbreak than to know she's enduring it alone in a concrete tank."
 Sandstrom became an outspoken critic of direct intervention by NMFS in the local media, often pitted against advocates calling for Springer's rescue and return to her family in British Columbia.
 While advocates, researchers and scientists pushed since mid-January for immediate federal action to save this wayward whale, the beginning of March brought a new discord of opinions on the matter.

 Activists like Howard Garrett of the Whidbey Island, Washington-based Orca Network also argued against rescuing Springer, and favored the federal government authorizing a "Social Approach," the introduction of regular human companionship for the orca, to put divers in the water with her to address the orca's social needs until she left Puget Sound on her own.
 Garrett's proposal of introducing regular human contact to a solitary, social, displaced orca in a major metropolitan area was considered by many scientists and advocates as potentially disastrous.